1970 Lincoln Hospital takeover

+Banners flown at Lincoln Hospital during Young Lords takeover read "Welcome to the People's Hospital"/"Bienvenidos al hospital del pueblo", July 14, 1970.

 In 1970, the Young Lords staged an occupation of the Lincoln Hospital in the South Bronx, New York City.
 This occupation took place as a protest to demand for better health care and practices by the Lincoln Hospital administrative staff.
 The takeover resulted in hundreds of news reports that highlighted and publicized the inadequacies of the Lincoln Hospital.
 In the years that followed, laws were changed that provided the residents of the South Bronx (at the time, primarily African-American and Puerto Rican residents) with improved healthcare.
 However, discrepancies in funding for hospitals in lower-income areas, such as the Lincoln Hospital in the South Bronx, remain so.

-History of the Lincoln Hospital in the South Bronx
+History of the Lincoln Hospital

 Research conducted on the Lincoln Hospital has proven that there are increased odds of deaths for African American and Hispanic patients after diagnosis of colorectal cancer.
 An article from the New York Times quotes a nurse who claimed the Lincoln hospital was like "a butcher shop that kills patients and frustrates workers from serving these patients".
 Many hospital staff and members of the Young Lords Party believed the hospital was in dire need of financial and community support.
 The hospital was neglected by both the city and the state for many years, which was the due direct cause of such hospital conditions during the late 1960s and early 1970s.